 Voters were also very forgiving of this politician arrested for drunk driving.
-They re-elected her the next year.
+After all they re-elected her the next year.

 State Sen. Roy Ashburn pleaded no contest to two counts of DWI.
 The court sentenced him to two days in jail and three years of probation.
 The state suspended his driver’s license and fined him nearly $2,000.
 It also required him to take a class for DUI offenders.

 Police arrested Ben Hueso, a state senator, in 2014 for suspicion of DUI.
 Huesto was driving the wrong way on a one-way street.

 He pleaded no contest to a “wet reckless” charge.
-This is a driving offense involving alcohol.
-However, courts generally don’t punish it with imprisonment.
+That is a driving offense involving alcohol.
+However, courts generally don’t punish it with jail.
 The court fined Hueso $250, required three years probation, and a six-week alcohol program.